HubSpot (HUBS)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, HubSpot grew its sales at an impressive 29.6% compounded annual growth rate.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, HubSpot’s 28.8% annualized revenue growth over the last five years was impressive.
 Its growth beat the average software company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-HubSpot’s annualized revenue growth of 20.5% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+HubSpot’s annualized revenue growth of 20.1% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+HubSpot Year-On-Year Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 15.6% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is above average for the sector and indicates the market sees some success for its newer products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 15.3% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is above average for the sector and suggests the market is baking in some success for its newer products and services.

 The customer acquisition cost (CAC) payback period represents the months required to recover the cost of acquiring a new customer.
 Essentially, it’s the break-even point for sales and marketing investments.
 A shorter CAC payback period is ideal, as it implies better returns on investment and business scalability.